0bserver07/Mah-Paper-Notes/Fully Character-Level Neural Machine Translation without Explicit Segmentation.md

 1. Costa-jussa and Fonollosa (2016) replaced the word-lookup table with convolutional and highway layers on top of character embeddings,

 2. Ling et al. (2015) employed a bidirectional LSTM to compose character embeddings into word embeddings.
-At the target side, another LSTM takes the hidden state of the decoder and
+At the target side, another LSTM takes the hidden state of the decoder and the target word, character by character.

 3. Luong and Manning (2016) introduced a hybrid scheme that uses character-level information whenever the model sees a new word that is not from the model's previous seen vocabularies.
 (3 months to train)